weiyuxuan/webpack-react-boilerplate/README.md

-# react-boilerplate
+# Webpack React BoilerPlate

-A simple and easy boilerplate for react developer.
+A simple and easy boilerplate for react developer, based on webpack 5.

 ## Features